 As part of the requirements, all Finance majors must complete ACC 250 Introductory Accounting Lab.
 Finance majors are strongly advised to take ACC 316 Management Uses of Accounting.
+FIN 484 Internship is available for nonmajor elective credit.

 ACC 250 must be completed before taking ACC 315.
-ACC 315 must be completed before taking 400-level FIN courses.
+FIN 331, 361, and ACC 315 must be completed before taking 400-level FIN courses.

-Students must receive grades of "C" or higher in upper-division courses for the major.
+Students must receive grades of "C" or higher in upperdivision courses for the major.
 If a student receives a grade below "C" in any course in the major, this course must be repeated before taking any further courses for which this course is a prerequisite.
 If a second grade below "C" is received in either an upper-division course in the major already taken or in a different upper-division course in the major, the student is no longer eligible to take additional upper-division courses in that major.

 In addition to fulfilling major requirements, students seeking a degree must meet all university and college requirements.
-See pages 79-83 for university graduation requirements and pages 144-146 for college requirements.
+See "University Graduation Requirements," page 81 and "College Degree Requirements," page 152.